NCAR/climate-primer-water/doc/ch4_gcms.rst

-Working Group on Coupled Modelling (WGCM) of the World Climate Research Programme (WCRP), with the latter under the joint sponsorship of the World Meteorological Organization (WMO) and the International Council for Science (ISCU).:mark:`In terms of the CMIP acronym, “Coupled” refers to the interconnected components of the climate system (e.g., land, air, water, etc.) that are simulated by the climate models; “intercomparison” references the many models that are available to compare with
+Working Group on Coupled Modelling (WGCM) of the World Climate Research Programme (WCRP), with the latter under the joint sponsorship of the World Meteorological Organization (WMO) and the International Council for Science (ISCU).
+In terms of the CMIP acronym, “Coupled” refers to the interconnected components of the climate system (e.g., land, air, water, etc.) that are simulated by the climate models; “intercomparison” references the many models that are available to compare with